-Coleman LEAP, (funded by ASES) is a structured after school program that reinforces and complements the rich academic program offered at Coleman.
-Intervention and enrichment is provided for 65 students in grades 2-5.
-Two part-time credentialed teachers, along with tutors from Dominican University, run the program.
-Students are given supplemental instruction using state approved materials and computer programs.
-Students are tutored in small groups where they receive instruction in reading comprehension, writing and study- skills.
+Coleman Extended Learning, (funded by ASES) is a structured after school program that reinforces and complements the rich academic program offered at Coleman.
+Intervention and enrichment is provided for 65-80 students in grades K-5.
+Our director, Bay Area Community Resources (BACR) staff, along with volunteers from Dominican University, run the program.
+Students are given supplemental instruction, supported in small groups and receive instruction in reading comprehension, writing and math.
 Additionally, students may receive help with their homework.
-Data shows that students attending Coleman LEAP made significant progress both in reading comprehension and fluency.
+Students who attend CXL have longer and more comprehensive access to both academic and enrichment opportunities.
 Community members in the areas of art, physical activity, dance, and music provide enrichment activities.
-Students are selected to attend Coleman LEAP using assessment data showing that additional intervention would benefit the student, along with teacher recommendation.
-Students attend Coleman LEAP 5 days a week for 3 hours each day.

-We offer a part-time Speech and Language specialist, a part time counselor and a part time school psychologist.
+We offer a part-time Speech and Language specialist, a part-time counselor and a part-time school psychologist.
 These specialists collaborate regularly to provide support for teachers and students at Coleman.

 Our school counselor, in addition to working with students one-to-one, has instituted the following programs to support the emotional, and social needs of students and parents: Youth Leaders, "No Bullying" program, Positive Action, and Social Skills Groups for students.
-Each of these programs shows students positive ways to deal with conflicts, problems at home and school, and tools for solving conflicts in productive ways.
+Each of these programs is intended to show students positive ways to deal with conflicts, problems at home and school, and tools for solving conflicts in productive ways.
 Our counselor runs workshops for parents including positive discipline, empowering parents, and raising self- reliant children.
 She also provides counseling for parents who are dealing with difficult issues at home.
 Additionally, the school is working with Cooperative Adventures, a program run by Mr. Nettell, that focuses on students building trust, taking healthy risks and cooperation so that they can be safe, kind and productive students.
 The anticipated result will be students who are more capable of solving problems, attending to work and being better people.

-Coleman is in partnership with Dominican University through a new grant, which provides training for students in the Liberal Studies department.
+Coleman is in partnership with Dominican University, which provides training for students in the Liberal Studies department.
 The university students are in the teacher credential program.
 The partnership provides for Coleman teachers to lead observation lessons featuring the lesson design model, Sobrato Early Academic Language (SEAL) strategies along with pre and post discussions with the teacher credential candidates.
 Additionally, Coleman teachers will be guest speakers at Dominican University teaching relevant topics to credential students.